Clear kayak eco-tour, at the Frenchman's Creek Nature Reserve in the Turks and Caicos

 The shallow reef at Smith's Reef.
 The Bight Reef and Smith's Reef offer beautiful corals, colorful fish, turtles, stingrays, and more.

-For those staying in a villa or vacation rental, another option is to rent clear kayaks, and have them delivered to your accommodation.
-Many of the rental companies are happy to do so.
-Several accommodation spots are near some fascinating and vibrant reefs, at locations such as Smith's Reef and Turtle Cove, Blue Mountain, and in the Bight.
+For those staying in a villa or vacation rental, another option is to rent clear kayaks and have them delivered to your accommodation.
+Many rental companies are happy to do so.
+Several accommodation spots are near some fascinating and vibrant reefs, at locations such as Smith’s Reef and Turtle Cove, Blue Mountain, and in the Bight.

 Clear kayaks in a nature reserve in the Turks and Caicos